-When you are in Israel, West Bank or Gaza Strip you are subject to local laws, including those that appear harsh by Australian standards.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our
+If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
-But we cannot get you out of trouble or out of jail.
-Research laws before travelling, especially for an extended stay.
+But we can't get you out of trouble or out of jail.

 Under Palestinian law, the death penalty may be imposed for offences including treason, assisting an enemy and deliberate killing.

 Islamic law applies in the Gaza Strip, including a prohibition on the consumption of alcohol and homosexual acts.
-See our

-LGBTI travellers page.
+More information: LGBTI travellers

 Familiarise yourself with local and religious customs and take care not to offend.